What Are BFRBs?

 More Than a “Bad Habit”

-BFRBs are often mistaken for habits that someone should be able to “just stop.”
+BFRBs are often mistaken for habits people should be able to “just stop.”

 But for people experiencing them, it’s not that simple.

-These behaviors are connected to how the brain processes urges, emotions, and reinforcement, making them harder to change without the right support.
+These behaviors are connected to how the brain processes urges and emotions, which makes them harder to change without the right support.

 Why They’re Often Hidden

-Shame, embarrassment, or fear of being misunderstood can make it hard to talk about.
-As a result, people often go years without realizing there’s a name for what they’re experiencing or that help is available.
+As a result, people often go years without realizing there’s a name for what they’re experiencing, or that help is available.

 You’re Not Alone